tomaszjezak/tomaszjezak/README.md

   <img src="https://shields.io/badge/LinkedIn-blue?logo=linkedin&style=for-the-badge" alt="LinkedIn Badge"/>
 </a>

-I'm Tomasz, I'm finishing my undergrad at UCLA studying Applied Math and Computer Science.
+I'm Tomasz, I'm finishing my undergrad at UCLA studying Applied Math and Computing.
 My work is focused on AI/ML research, specifically in Computer Vision and NLP.
 I have also recently been interested in explainability and applying my extensive knowledge of math and stats to AI.
 I am passionate about creating intelligent systems using AI.

 📫 How to reach me: tomaszjezak0@gmail.com